Ellis-Robinson/Memory-Game/README.md

 # Milestone Project 2 : Memorry game

-## Purpouse
+# Purpouse

 This is the second milestone project in my full stack development course.
 It is focusing on interactive frontend development utilising HTML, CSS and Javascript.

 I have created a simple memory game, where the user will be shown a flashing sequence and then have to repeate the sequence back to the game.
 The sequence will get progressivly harder as the ame cotinues.

-## User stories
+# User stories

-1. I want an clear good looking landing page
+1. I want a clear good looking landing page

 2. I want to understand the rules of the game.